 Keeping it clean means considering market access at all points – from seed selection to delivery.

-Growing registered canola varieties is an important part of assuring our exports customers that the biotech traits and disease resistance in our canola supply meets their requirements.
+Growing registered canola varieties is an important part of assuring our export customers that the oil and meal quality, biotech traits and disease resistance in our canola supply meet their requirements.
 To mitigate risk, do not seed any de-registered canola varieties and do not deliver seed produced from them to an elevator or grain handler.

 Crushing plants may have delivery options for de-registered varieties – contact your local facility for more information.